Mustafa Saed

 Jamal Mustafa (born Terrance Ladd Blalock; September 30, 1963), better known by his ring name Mustafa Saed, is an American professional wrestler.
 He is best known for his appearances with Smoky Mountain Wrestling and Extreme Championship Wrestling in the 1990s.

 Professional wrestling career

 Early career (1990–1991)

 Mustafa was trained as a professional wrestler by Gene Anderson.
 He made his debut on the August 18 (taped August 6), 1990 episode of WCW Worldwide teaming with Scott Williams in a match against WCW World Tag Team Champions Doom.
 He would make his singles debut against J.W.
 Storm on the October 27, 1990 edition of World Championship Wrestling.
 Saed also appeared with the World Wrestling Federation.

 World Championship Wrestling (1992–1993)

-In November 1992, Saed began appearing with World Championship Wrestling as a jobber.
+In November 1992, Saed began appearing with World Championship Wrestling as a Carpenter.
 Wrestling primarily on WCW Saturday Night, with occasional appearances on WCW Main Event and WCW Worldwide, he lost to opponents such as 2 Cold Scorpio, Cactus Jack, Davey Boy Smith, Erik Watts, and Van Hammer.
 Saed left WCW in May 1993.